vpulab/med-sam-brain/README.md

 ```
 @inproceedings{MED-SAM-BRAIN,
-  title={How SAM Perceives Different mp-MRI Brain Tumor Domains?},
+  title = {How SAM Perceives Different mp-MRI Brain Tumor Domains?},
-  author={Diana-Albelda, Cecilia and Alcover-Couso, Roberto and García-Martín, Álvaro and Bescos, Jesus},
+  author = {Diana-Albelda, Cecilia and Alcover-Couso, Roberto and García-Martín, Álvaro and Bescos, Jesus},
-  booktitle=Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition Workshops,
+  booktitle = Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition Workshops,
-  year={2024}}
+  year = {2024}}
 ```